Saturday, June 23, 2018

 Knowledge is a correctly justified true belief

 I believe that establishing knowledge is one of the central goals of intellectual activity.
 The greatest scientists and philosophers have helped humanity establish new knowledge and ideas about reality.
-Scientists and philosophers should never forget that knowledge is the goal.

 According to this definition, knowledge has to be justified.
 For example, imagine that you say, "My next roll with the dice will be a six."
 Even if this statement is true, it's not knowledge because you do not have justification to believe it.